Keep retirement on track with kids living at home

 Member Experience Team

-You’re not alone, according to ABS data more than 1.5 million Aussie families have an adult kid living at home.
+According to ABS data, more than 1.5 million Aussie families have an adult kid living at home.

 Recent census statistics reveal that over 43% of young adults aged 20-24 and 17% of those aged 25-29 continue to live with their parents.
 An increase in young people undertaking higher education, a tendency to defer marriage, the higher cost of housing in Australia and the COVID-affected economy has seen these figures grow over the years.